Protection of Minors

 Nothing in this policy is intended to supersede obligations imposed by law regarding the maintenance of privilege by specified professionals.

-It is the obligation of every member of the college community to report suspected child abuse as soon as possible as outlined below.
+It is the obligation of every member of the University community to report suspected child abuse as soon as possible as outlined below.

 Duty to Report